lifinance/customized-token-list/README.md

   {
     "address": "0xde3a24028580884448a5397872046a019649b084",
     "chainId": 43114,
-    "reason": "Deprecated USDT token on AVA", <= add an optional reason why the token should be blocked }
+    "reason": "Deprecated USDT token on AVA" <= add an optional reason why the token should be blocked }
 ]
 ```